2,458 texts in Legends of the Jews (Ginzberg)

 Singing, probably.
 But what happens when our songs rise up, filled with joy and gratitude?
 Well, imagine this: the angels in Heaven are just about to start their song of praise to ...

 Freedom.
 Did everyone just instantly start singing and dancing?
 Well, not exactly.
-According to Ginzberg's retelling in Legends of the Jews, the Israelites were… well, they were ex...
+In Ginzberg's retelling in, Legends of the Jews, the Israelites were… well, they were exhausted. ...

 Six hundred thousand families, all on foot.
 That's already a crowd beyond imagining.
 But picture each family, not just with mom and dad, but with FIVE children riding horses!
 It's ...

-We all know the story: plagues, the parting of the Red Sea... epic stuff.
+The familiar story is this: plagues, the parting of the Red Sea. epic stuff.
 But sometimes, the most crucial details are the ones tucked away in the corners of the narrative.
-Like, sa...
+Like,...